 Hint for finding extra T-shirts for a raffle quilt:

 Most organizations order extra T-shirts just in case someone forgets one or one is lost.
 Many times, they have extra T-shirts that go back years!
 We have found T-shirts that were over ten years old in the band storage room.
-If you don’t have enough people to donate or you can’t get enough T-shirts for your quilt here is an article on how to find additional T-shirts for your quilt.

 3. Silent Auctions